afollestad/material-dialogs/README.md

 ```

 Where `custom_view.xml` contains a LinearLayout of TextViews, an EditText, and a CheckBox.
 You'll see in
-the sample project that you don't need to add padding to the left or right of your custom view, the dialog
+the sample project that you don't need to add padding to the edges of your custom view, the dialog
-already does that; you only need padding on the top and bottom.
+already does that.
 Note that your custom view's top and bottom
 margins will be overrided; if your custom view is a ViewGroup (e.g. a LinearLayout or RelativeLayout),
 then the first and last child's top and bottom will be overided.